chocolatey-community/chocolatey-packages/automatic/keepassx/README.md

 Originally KeePassX was called KeePass/L for Linux since it was a port of Windows password manager Keepass Password Safe.
 After KeePass/L became a cross platform application the name was not appropriate anymore and therefore, on 22 March 2006 it has been changed.

-## Notes
-- Do not save keypass database in chocolatey tools folder, it may be removed during upgrade.

 ## Features
 - Extensive management
 - title for each entry for its better identification